Category:

 Bill Goldberg followed in the long path of wrestlers who have made the transition from the gridiron to the squared circle and become a wrestling star – he just did so faster and to a greater magnitude than anyone else in history.
 In only his second year in the business, Goldberg became the biggest name and biggest star in the business.

 Goldberg was never a wrestling fan growing up, but instead focused most of his attention on football.
 Born in Tulsa, Oklahomahe attended Tulsa Edison High School, where he played football as a linebacker and was a talented amateur wrestler.
-After high school, Goldberg attended the University of Georgia on a football scholarship, where he continued to display his athletic abilities on the field, being named as an All-SEC Nose Guard.
+After high school, Goldberg attended the University of Georgia on a football scholarship, where he continued to display his athletic abilities on the field, being named an All-SEC Nose Guard.

 When his career as a Bulldog was over, he eyed stardom in the National Football League.
 Drafted in the 11th round (301st overall) of the 1990 NFL Draft by the Los Angeles Rams, he spent time with the team as well as with the Sacramento Surge of the World League of American Football.
-Eventually he caught on with the Atlanta Falcons in 1992 and played for the team for two years before suffering a torn abdominal muscle which put him out for the 1994 season.
-He was signed by the Carolina Panthers in 1995, but could not rebound from the injury sufficiently enough to play.
+Eventually, he caught on with the Atlanta Falcons in 1992 and played for the team for two years before suffering a torn abdominal muscle, which put him out for the 1994 season.
+He was signed by the Carolina Panthers in 1995 but could not rebound from the injury sufficiently enough to play.
 He was thus forced to retire from football.

 Early Training